- Cancer Information

 Many cancer survivors say they feel worried before routine check-ups.
-Anxiety, poor appetite, sleeping problems, mood swings and increased aches or pains are common in the lead-up to an appointment.
+Anxiety, poor appetite, sleeping problems, mood swings and increased aches or pains are also common.
+These things may happen because:

-- you might fear that you’ll be told the cancer has come back
+- you fear you’ll be told the cancer has come back

 - going back to hospital brings back bad memories

-- you feel vulnerable and fearful just when you were feeling more in control
+- you feel vulnerable just when you were starting to feel more in control

 - friends or family make comments that upset you.

-You may find check-ups get easier once you have had a few and things are going okay.
+Check-ups may feel easier once you’ve had a few and things are going okay.
 In the meantime, finding ways to cope with your anxiety before check-ups may help.
-See the next page for some coping strategies to help ease your anxiety.

 Coping with check-ups

-- Share your fears with people close to you so they can provide support.
+- Share your concerns with people close to you so they can provide support.

-- Plan to do something special after your follow-up appointment.
+- Plan to do something special after the check-up.

 - Try to see your check-ups as a positive way you can care for yourself.

-- Learn mindfulness and meditation skills, or practise deep breathing to help manage the signs of stress and anxiety.
+- Learn mindfulness and meditation skills, or practise deep breathing to help manage stress and anxiety.

 - Book the first appointment of the day or plan another activity beforehand so you are busy and don’t have time to dwell on the appointment.

-- Ask if it is possible to go to the doctor’s consulting rooms if you are not comfortable going to the hospital or treatment.
+- Ask if you can go to the doctor’s consulting rooms if you are not comfortable going to the hospital or treatment centre.